JanRou/Jigsaw-Sudoku/README.md

 * basesudoku holds the base classes to handle a sudoku and cells,
 * jigsaw extends basesudoku with jigsaw puzzle behaviour and rule based solving,
 * hyper is empty and is the start of another sudoku puzzle type,
-* root holds main that initializes a sudoku window and set a jigsaw puzzle for solving.
+* root holds main that initializes a sudoku window and set a jigsaw puzzle for solving,
+* Test holds the unit test classes performed by python unittest lib.

 The jigsaw solving rules are implemented in sudoku.py.